Tomic-Riedel/Flutter-Roadmap/README.md

     flutter build web --web-renderer canvaskit --release

-You can try the renders in debbug and profile mode, with:
+You can try the renders in debug and profile mode, with:

     flutter run -d chrome --web-renderer <renderer-name>

     flutter run -d chrome --web-renderer <renderer-name> --profile

-When you build your app, a new directory has created: **yourProject/build/web/** 👈🏻 This is the folder that contains your web app; the folder you will deploy in internet.
+When you build your app, a new directory has created: **yourProject/build/web/** 👈🏻 This is the folder that contains your web app; the folder you will deploy on internet.

 ### Deploying